SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    << // moveNearerToZero : (Int) -> Int = (Function)
    // moveNearerToZero now refers to the stepBackward() function

-The preceding example determines whether a positive or negative step is needed to move a variable called ``currentValue`` progressively closer to zero.
+The example above determines whether a positive or negative step is needed to move a variable called ``currentValue`` progressively closer to zero.
 ``currentValue`` has an initial value of ``3``, which means that ``currentValue > 0`` returns ``true``,